satishprajapati1/dairy/README.md

 At the end of the year, Milk Producers can check their yearly profits.

-This Project is part of my MCA Course in Gujarat Vidyapith.
+This Project is part of my MCA Course at Gujarat Vidyapith.

 ## Author